Editorial Style Guide

 titles, academic—In general, capitalize academic titles “when they immediately precede a personal name and are thus used as part of the name (traditionally replacing the title holder’s first name).
 In formal prose and other generic text, titles are normally lowercased when following a name or used in place of a name.”
 (22): SUNY Chancellor John B. King Jr., John B. King Jr., Chancellor King; Buffalo State Interim President Bonita R. Durand, Interim President Durand; Professor Roy Hinkley, Professor Hinkley.

-Lowercase a title when it stands alone, follows a name, or precedes a name but is used appositively, that is, as an identifier or occupational descriptor rather than as a title (especially when preceded by the or used with a modifier): John B. King Jr., SUNY chancellor; the interim president of Buffalo State, Bonita Durand; Judith A. Smith, professor of fine arts; Harold Chasen, associate professor and chair of the Psychology Department; assistant professor of music Michael Timmins.
+Lowercase a title when it stands alone, follows a name, or precedes a name but is used appositively, that is, as an identifier or occupational descriptor rather than as a title (especially when preceded by the or coupled with a modifier): John B. King Jr., SUNY chancellor; the interim president of Buffalo State, Bonita Durand; Judith A. Smith, professor of fine arts; Harold Chasen, associate professor and chair of the Psychology Department; assistant professor of music Michael Timmins.
 (See titles, military or civil; honorifics; and honors, academic.)

 titles, articles and features—Titles of articles and features in periodicals and newspapers, chapter titles, short-story titles, essays, and individual selections in books are set in roman type and enclosed in quotation marks: “Talk of the Town” in last week’s New Yorker.
 The author cited “Maternal Behavior and Attitudes,” chapter 14 in Human Development.
 (23)